 “DiMaggio’s hitting streak is the finest of legitimate legends because it embodies the essence of the battle that truly defines our lives.
 DiMaggio activated the greatest and most unattainable dream of all humanity, the hope and chimera of all sages and shamans: he cheated death, at least for a while.”

-In a game of thin margins, where failure visits with incredible regularity, to succeed in fifty-six consecutive days, and seventy-three out of seventy-four, is worthy of the lifelong adulation Joe received.
-It’s so fitting that DiMaggio is most famous for his streak, because it was fashioned in the ethics and traditions of his family: hard work, every day, in staunch silence, dignified to the last.
+In a game of thin margins, where failure visits with incredible regularity, to succeed in fifty-six consecutive games, and seventy-three out of seventy-four, is worthy of the lifelong adulation Joe received.
+It is so fitting that DiMaggio is most famous for his streak, because it was fashioned in the ethics and traditions of his family: hard work every day in staunch silence, dignified to the last.
 In the end, perhaps his father would have approved after all.

-The streak began on May 15th 1941, when DiMaggio went 1-for-4 against the White Sox.
-It ended in Cleveland on July 17th, after Joe passed George Sisler and Wee Willie Keeler in the annals.
+The streak began on 15th May 1941, when DiMaggio went 1-for-4 against the White Sox.
+It ended in Cleveland on 17th July after Joe passed George Sisler and Wee Willie Keeler in the annals of history.
 In 223 trips to the plate during his streak, DiMaggio struck out only five times, which can be a daily total for some modern players.

-If Indians third baseman Ken Keltner didn’t rob DiMaggio of hits with two spectacular plays, his march would have carried on.
+If Indians third baseman Ken Keltner did not rob DiMaggio of hits with two spectacular plays, his march would have carried on.
 Nevertheless, New York went 41-13 during DiMaggio’s tear, vaulting back into the pennant race after a slow start.

 It was a summer of excitement and pride.
 As the Yankees rolled to another pennant and World Series triumph over the Brooklyn Dodgers, DiMaggio Mania spread like wildfire.
 The phenomenon was perhaps best described in a catchy song by Les Brown and his orchestra: